Skip to content

 How to write an example upload

 Example uploads can be used to add representative collections of data for your plugin.
 Example uploads are available for end-users in the Uploads-page under the Add example uploads-button.
-There users can instantiate an example upload with a click.
+There, users can instantiate an example upload with a click.
 This can be very useful for educational or demonstration purposes but also for testing.

 This documentation shows you how to write a plugin entry point for an example upload.
 You should read the documentation on getting started with plugins to have a basic understanding of how plugins and plugin entry points work in the NOMAD ecosystem.